What is the Difference between Linebreeding and Inbreeding?

 Linebreeding

 Most breeders try to pick animals with which to start a linebreeding program that have a diverse heritage with the exception of that one ancestor.
 For our example, we will call that ancestor Super Dog.
-An English Labrador breeder might pick a boy dog whose great-grandfather is the Super Dog and breed that boy dog to a girl dog whose grandfather was also the Super Dog.
+An English Labrador or Retriever breeder might pick a boy dog whose great-grandfather is the Super Dog and breed that boy dog to a girl dog whose grandfather was also the Super Dog.
 While these two dogs do share a common ancestor, they are not closely related, which means that the puppies that they produce are likely to be healthy and also may show the desired traits from the common ancestor, Super Dog.

-When breeders are working on linebreeding they often use what is called the coefficient of inbreeding (CoI) or inbreeding coefficient as a mathematical way to check on how closely the dogs that they are breeding are related.
+Breeders often use what is called the coefficient of inbreeding (CoI) or inbreeding coefficient as a mathematical way to check on how closely the dogs that they are breeding are related.
 It is also a way to check the odds of duplicated genes in potential future litters.
 Most reputable breeders, and the breed registration organizations they work with, try to keep this number low to prevent issues that can happen when animals that are too closely related are bred.

-One of the ways reputable breeders keep the coefficient of inbreeding (CoI) or inbreeding coefficient numbers low and increase genetic diversity is by outcrossing some generations of the dogs they breed.
+One of the ways reputable breeders keep the CoI numbers low and increase genetic diversity is by outcrossing some generations of the dogs they breed.
 Outcrossing is a term that means that they also add animals that are totally unrelated to that Super Dog ancestor to their breeding program.

 Inbreeding

-While animals which are line-bred are also slightly inbred, inbreeding is more commonly used to talk about animals that have been bred to other very closely related animals.
+While animals that are line-bred are also slightly inbred, inbreeding is more commonly used to talk about animals that have been bred to other very closely related animals.
 An example of this would be breeding a boy dog and a girl dog who are full siblings, meaning that they have the same mom dog and dad dog.

 For a pair like this, the coefficient of inbreeding (CoI) or inbreeding coefficient would be a much higher number than our example above.
 It also means that the puppies from those full siblings would be less likely to be healthy.